 4. Quit Hoarding

-The box of feathers you collected when you were eight may have once been relevant, but now, it’s got to go.
+The box of feathers you collected when you were 8 years old may have once been relevant, but now, it’s got to go.
 Donating or throwing out unused possessions is one simple and often overlooked way to shorten the moving process.
 Less stuff = less stuff to move.